azharharisandi14/intro-geomechanics/README.md

 # Geomechanics in Geophysics

-This repository hosts lecture notes and useful codes for geomechanics in geophysics coursework
+This repository hosts lecture notes and useful codes for geomechanics in geophysics coursework.
+Most of the slides were written in Bahasa Indonesia